 Outstanding Dissertation Award (ODA)

-The International Organization of Chinese Physicists and Astronomers (OCPA) welcomes nominations for the inaugural 2016 Outstanding Dissertation Award (ODA).
+The International Organization of Chinese Physicists and Astronomers (OCPA) welcomes nominations for the Outstanding Dissertation Award (ODA).
 The award is given annually to up-to-four Ph.D. recipients of Chinese ethnicity world-wide, in the field of physics and/or astronomy.
 Each year the award carries a total cash prize of USD $1000.
 Each recipient may receive a maximum of USD $500.

 Nomination